Quantum Spin-Offs - News article

 Dr Bourhill, pictured, developed a material to align magnetic fields which can be used to improve purity of chemicals, especially for drug-making.
 A small change in a molecule - whether it is left- or right-handed - can lead to hugely different practical impacts.

 The most prominent example was the drug Thalidomide, which can treat cancer but also causes serious birth defects.
 Scientists believe the cause of that extreme contrast may have been as simple as the chemical's molecules being flipped on an axis.
+Dr Bourhill told The West Australian the medical industry was spending billions of dollars annually to ensure drug purity.

 His 3D-printed device could help drugs be filtered at a larger scale and speed up the process, bringing down costs and reducing side-effects.